Instagram/LibCST/docs/source/visitors.rst

 Batched Visitors
 ----------------

-A batchable visitor classs is provided to facilitate performing operations that can be performed in parallel in a single traversal over a CST.
+A batchable visitor class is provided to facilitate performing operations that can be performed in parallel in a single traversal over a CST.
 An example of this is :ref:`metadata computation<libcst-metadata>`.